dancer1325/ngrx-platform/projects/ngrx.io/README.md

 # NgRx documentation project (https://ngrx.io)

-Everything in this folder is part of the documentation project.
-This includes
+* goal

-- the web site for displaying the documentation
+  * web site documentation
-- the dgeni configuration for converting source files to rendered files that can be viewed in the web site.
+  * [dgeni](https://github.com/angular/dgeni) configuration / source files -- are converted to -- rendered files / can be viewed | web site
-- the tooling for setting up examples for development; and generating live-example and zip files from the examples.
+  * tooling / set up examples for development
+  * generate live-example -- from -- zip files

 ## Developer tasks

+* TODO:
 We use [Yarn](https://yarnpkg.com) to manage the dependencies and to run build tasks.
 You should run all these tasks from the `projects/ngrx.io` folder.
 Here are the most important tasks you might need to use: